Abandoned & Little-Known Airfields:

 Andrau Airpark (AAP), Alief, TX

-It was not yet depicted on a 1944 aerial photo (courtesy of John Lembcke).
+No airfield was yet depicted at this location on a 1944 aerial photo.

-However, the airport was not yet depicted at all
+However, Andrau Airpark was not yet depicted at the January 1949 San Antonio Sectional Chart.

-The earliest depiction of Andrau Airpark that has been located
+The earliest photo of Andrau Airpark that has been located was a 1953 aerial view.

-It depicted Andrau as having a 3,400' hard-surface runway,
+It depicted Andrau Airpark as having 2 paved runways,

 Claud Pipkin recalled of Andrau Airpark, "While in High School or just out of school [prior to 1957], I would go out there.